-- · "we," "us," "our company," "our" or "ReneSola" refers to ReneSola Ltd, a British Virgin Islands company, its predecessor entities and its subsidiaries, and in the context of describing our financial results prior to June 2008, also includes Linzhou Zhongsheng Semiconductor Silicon Material Co., Ltd., or Linzhou Zhongsheng Semiconductor, a then variable interest entity of our company; - · "China" or "PRC" refers to the People's Republic of China, excluding, for the purpose of this annual report on Form 20-F only, Taiwan, and the special administrative regions of Hong Kong and Macau; - · all references to "RMB" or "Renminbi" refer to the legal currency of China; all references to "\$," "dollars" and "U.S. dollars" refer to the legal currency of the United States; all references to "€" and "pounds sterling" refer to the legal currency of the United Kingdom; all references to "€" or "Euro" refer to the official currency of the European Union and the currency that is used in certain of its member states; - · "ADSs" refers to our American depositary shares, each of which represents two shares, and "ADRs" refers to the American depositary receipts that evidence our ADSs; and - · "shares" refers to shares of ReneSola Ltd with no par value.
+- "we," "us," "our company," "our" or "ReneSola" refers to ReneSola Ltd, a British Virgin Islands company, its predecessor entities and its subsidiaries; - "China" or "PRC" refers to the People's Republic of China, excluding, for the purpose of this annual report on Form 20-F only, Taiwan, and the special administrative regions of Hong Kong and Macau; - "RMB" or "Renminbi" refers to the legal currency of China; all references to "\$," "dollars" and "U.S. dollars" refer to the legal currency of the United States; all references to "£" and "pounds sterling" refer to the legal currency of the United Kingdom; all references to "€" or "Euro" refer to the official currency of the European Union and the currency that is used in certain of its member states; - "ADSs" refers to our American depositary shares, each of which represents two shares, and "ADRs" refers to the American depositary receipts that evidence our ADSs; and - · "shares" refers to shares of ReneSola Ltd with no par value.